MicroFocus/fortify-issue-manager/README.md

 # Fortify Issue Manager

-This is a utility to find issues created by Fortify on Demand scans and create corresponding bugs in a bug tracker like Octane.
+This is a utility to find issues created by Fortify on Demand scans and create corresponding bugs in a bug tracker like `Jira` or `Octane`.
 Once the bugs are created they are linked back to the Fortify on Demand issue.
 Users can then click the `View Bug` button in Fortify on Demand to navigate to the corresponding bug.

 ### Fortify on Demand Configuration
 You will need to configure the Fortify on Demand application to `Enable Bug Tracker Integration` and set `Bug Tracker` to `Other`.
 This can be done from the Fortify on Demand Applications view > Settings > Bug Tracker tab.